VvsGitH/GIT_Commands/README.md

 - git add *file_path* -> add file_name to the list of the files to commit (staging area)
 - git add . -> add all folder files to the list of to commit files
 - git commit -m 'comment'
-### Removing files from commit
+### Removing files from staging area
-- git reset *file_path* -> remove the file from the staging
+- git reset *file_path* -> remove the file from the staging area
-- git rm --cached *file_path* -> remove file from the git index
+- git reset -> remove all files from the staging area
 ### Restoring to the last commit
 - git restore *file_name* -> bring the file version to the last commit
 - git checkout -- *file_path*
-- git reset --hard -> reset the entire repository to the last commit
+- git reset --hard -> reset all files to the last commit
 ### Restoring to a particular commit
 - git checkout *commit_hash* -- *file_path*
 - git reset --hard *commit_hash* -> reset the entire repository